Protests in Serbia shine a focus on Chinese factories.

 The Vietnamese workers were not given with warmth, electricity, or hot water, according to the report, and the facilities lacked basic infrastructure and sewerage.

-Danilo Curcic, a human rights lawyer from, said, “The conditions were nowhere near appropriate for hosting human beings.”
+During an interview with local, Danilo Curcic, a human rights lawyer from A11, said, “The conditions were nowhere near adequate for hosting human beings.”
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.